What is testicular cancer?

-Most men find testicular cancer themselves during a self-examination.
-Or your doctor may find it during a routine physical exam.
+Most men find testicular cancer themselves by chance or during a self-exam.
+Or a doctor may find it during a routine physical exam.

 Because other problems can cause symptoms like those of testicular cancer, your doctor may order tests to find out if you have another problem.
-These tests may include blood tests and imaging tests of the testicles such as an ultrasound or a CT or CAT scan.
-These tests can also help find out if cancer has spread to other parts of your body.
+These tests may include blood tests and imaging tests of the testicles such as an ultrasound or a CT scan.

 How is it treated?